MK CANALS

 • Contact us

-“This project is a great example of what can be achieved when charities, local government, and civil society work together.
-Our waterways are something to be really proud of, and they make a real difference to the wellbeing of local people.”
+This news has been welcomed by the Buckingham and Bletchley MP Callum Anderson, who said “This project is a great example of what can be achieved when charities, local government, and civil society work together.
+Our waterways are something to be really proud of, and they make a real difference to the wellbeing of local people”.

 Picture